hotshot07/algovis/README.md

 ![Algovis](img/algovis_img.PNG?raw=true)

 Algovis is a python library made for visualizing algorithms.
-You can read the documentation [here](https://algovisdocs.netlify.app/)
+Refer to the [documentation](https://algovisdocs.netlify.app/) for more info.

 Currently the library has these algorithms